 If you're seeking to build a strong background in research skills, a broad knowledge of political issues, a deep understanding of how the political process and media work, and the expertise necessary to create, shape, and manage political communication, you'll find what you're looking for in SPA and SOC's joint degree in Political Communication.

 The MA degree in Political Communication requires 36 credit hours of approved graduate work for students entering the program with a bachelor's degree.
-A minimum grade point average of 3.0 in all coursework is required to remain in good standing and to earn the degree.
+A grade point average of 3.5 in all coursework is recommended to remain in good standing and to earn the degree.
 Full-time status is considered to be nine credit hours per semester.
 Students are expected to complete the degree within two years.

-The program includes the Capstone in Political Communication GOVT-629 or COMM-629.
+The program includes the Capstone in Political Communication GOVT-629/COMM-629.
 This is a demonstration of your critical thinking, research, and writing skills through a substantial research paper or practicum.

 For more information, please contact the SPA Graduate Admissions Office at 202-885-6230 or email@example.com.

 Our Political Communication master's program can be undertaken part-time or full-time, and admission is open for both the fall and spring semesters.
-You may apply either through the School of Public Affairs or the School of Communication.
-Applications are reviewed jointly by both schools, and both need to agree on student admission.
+Apply through the School of Public Affairs.

 The School of Public Affairs operates on a rolling admissions basis for our graduate programs.
 This means that applications are reviewed on an ongoing basis until programs reach capacity for either Spring or Fall entry.
 While previous academic or professional work in the career field is not required, your application file should demonstrate a serious commitment to a career in this field.
 Please consult the following web resources to learn more about building an application file for the program: